aptos-labs/developer-docs/apps/docusaurus/docs/concepts/resources.md

 ## Resources vs Instances

 Move modules define struct definitions.
 Struct definitions may include the abilities such as `key` or `store`.
-Resources are struct instance with The `key` ability that are stored in global storage or directly in an account.
+Resources are struct instances with The `key` ability that are stored in global storage or directly in an account.
 The `store` ability allows struct instances to be stored within resources.
 An example here is how the APT coin is stored: CoinStore is the resource that contains the APT coin, while the Coin itself is an instance:

 ```rust
 /// A holder of a specific coin type and associated event handles.